Some undocumented immigrants unaware of warrant differences

 ROGERS, Ark.
-(KFTA) — Immigration authorities are targeting about 2,000 undocumented immigrants ordered to be removed from the country.
+(KNWA) — Immigration authorities are targeting about 2,000 undocumented immigrants ordered to be removed from the country.
 None are in Arkansas, but information is being circulated about these people’s rights.

 Rogers attorney Aaron Cash said an Immigration Customs Enforcement (ICE) warrant doesn’t legally allow agents to enter someone’s home.
 Instead, it’s a judicial warrant that gives officers that right.